dervalp/ioc/README.md

      .define( objectDefinition );
 ```

-###Creating the Object
+###Creating

-When you have the Object registred, all you need to do to create its based on the objectDefinition is to do:
+When you have the Object registered, here is how you create an object:

 ```
   var myUniqueKeyForAService = IOC.create( "uniqueKeyForAService" );

   console.log( myUniqueKeyForAService.name ); //output undefined
 ```

-###Constructor Injection
+####Constructor Injection

-Now let's say we want to directly inject a value in the constructor.
-You can do it like this:
+We can directly inject the object you want by analysing the paramters of your constructor.

+Registring the service:

 ```
   IOC.register( "uniqueKeyForAService" )